Skip to content

 • A payment record will be created and associated with the relevant contact, company, subscription, invoice, and deal record.
 You can also access your payment records on the payments index page.

 • A contact record will be created using the email address that the buyer entered on the checkout page, if a record with that email address doesn't exist already.
-If your subscription includes marketing contacts, the contact will automatically be set as a marketing contact.
-Learn how to set contacts as non-marketing, including creating a workflow to automate that process.

-Please note: the payments tool is intended for use in standard online payment transactions, and does not support the collection of sensitive payment information from your customers orally or by phone.
-If you’ve submitted a payment on behalf of a customer, it can result in the payment being associated with the wrong contact.
-This is because you’ve filled out a HubSpot form previously and are submitting the payment using a non-private browsing window, which results in HubSpot using your existing cookies to associate the payment.
+Please note: the payments tool is intended for use in standard online payment transactions, and does not support the collection of sensitive payment information from your buyers orally or by phone.
+If you’ve submitted a payment on behalf of a buyer, it can result in the payment being associated with the wrong contact.
+This is because you’ve filled out a HubSpot form previously and are submitting the payment using a non-private Browse window, which results in HubSpot using your existing cookies to associate the payment.
 To fix incorrectly associated payments, navigate to the payment record and update the associated contact record.

 • A deal record will be created in your HubSpot account and the deal amount will be updated to the payment total, including any applied discounts.
 For recurring payments, a new deal record will not be created every time recurring payments are processed, but those payments will appear on the subscription record.